Steve-Fenton/stevefenton.co.uk/src/pages/blog/2014/01/there-are-no-wrong-answers-only-wrong-questions.md

 So my response was a little different than it would have been.
 Rather than being defensive, snarky or rude – I simply apologised and guided them to improve the question.

-> “I’m sorry about that.
-Could you highlight to me the part of your question I haven’t answered?”
+> I’m sorry about that.
+Could you highlight to me the part of your question I haven’t answered?